ProctorU Student Information

 Tips for Success

-• Stay tuned to communications from your professor regarding your exams, and review the rules related to your exams in the syllabus.
+• Stay tuned to communications from your instructor regarding your exams, and review the rules related to your exams in the syllabus.
 Clarify any questions you have as early as possible.

 • If you are not in the United States, verify you can access and use ProctorU from your location.